 There are series resistors and jumpers on all EAuCOM supply voltage inputs and outputs to simplify current measurements.
 By default, the jumpers are inserted, and no series resistors are mounted.
 The simplest way to measure the current is to lift the jumper of interest and measure the current between the two pins.
 An alternative way is to mount a series resistor and measure the voltage drop over it.
 The series resistor values must be kept low to minimize the voltage drop.
-Figure 9 illustrates the location of the JPx connectors and series resistor pads.
+Figure 7 illustrates the location of the JPx connectors and series resistor pads.

-Figure 10 - uCOM Carrier Board, rev PB3/B EAuCOM Current Measurement Connector Pads
+Figure 7 - uCOM Carrier Board, rev C, EAuCOM Current Measurement Connector Pads

-3.2.4 Grounding
+3.2.3 Grounding

 There are five mounting holes on the uCOM Carrier Board.
 In an installation, all holes shall typically be connected to ground via a metal stand-off and screw.
+By default, five nylon stand-offs are included.